MohitSudhera/Scala-Examples/README.md

-This repository contains all the basic examples of Scala for beginners
+Its all about getting started with Scala